 The written guide to USJ is only in Japanese but has a ton of photos, which makes it fun to browse through before your trip (Google Translate on your smartphone works well).
 More importantly, there are photos of food and snacks.
 It also makes for a unique memento of your trip.

 For more items, refer to my packing guide for theme parks in Japan.

 Klook and Voyagin are authorized sellers of park tickets for Universal Studios Japan.
 All links are affiliate links; we receive a commission for each sale.
 Read our disclosure.

 When to Visit

-Just like Tokyo Disney Resort, there are excellent and not-so-excellent times to visit the park.
-If you apply our advice from Tokyo Disney Resort to Universal Studios Japan, then you’re in good shape.
+Like Tokyo Disney Resort, there are excellent and not-so-excellent times to visit the park.
+You’re in good shape if you apply our advice from Tokyo Disney Resort to Universal Studios Japan.
 But let’s recap, shall we?

 Best Times to Visit

 The best times to visit takes into account the crowd levels, weather, and Japanese Public Holidays.